 Living With Polymyalgia Rheumatica

 Steroids work by reducing inflammation.
-Symptoms will often improve within 48 hours of starting treatment, and patients are often feeling back to normal within approximately two weeks.
+Symptoms will often improve within 48 hours of starting treatment, and patients often return to normal within approximately two weeks.

 There are groups of people who could be at an increased risk of side effects, including those who have:

-Even if you are feeling well, your doctor will plan to see you regularly to monitor for side effects to the medication.
-Frequent monitoring also helps to get you off the steroid as quick as possible without a return of symptoms, thus reducing risk of long term side effects of these drugs.
+Even if you are feeling well, your doctor will plan to see you regularly to monitor for side effects of the medication.
+Frequent monitoring also helps to get you off the steroid as quickly as possible without a return of symptoms, thus reducing the risk of long-term side effects of these drugs.

-It’s recommended you notify your other providers you are being treated for this condition and on steroids.
-One of the biggest issues that affects patients and providers today is treating this condition if you also have diabetes, as steroids can greatly raise blood sugar.
-A patient will need to also work closely with their primary care doctor during this time if they have diabetes to keep their blood sugars under control.
+You should notify your other providers that you are being treated for this condition and are on steroids.
+One of the biggest issues that affect patients and providers today is treating this condition if you also have diabetes, as steroids can greatly raise blood sugar.
+Patients must also work closely with their primary care doctor during this time if they have diabetes to keep their blood sugars under control.